SNair-23/photo-aid/README.md

 # Photo-aid
 A deep-learning based application that recommends changes to portraits based off of the factors of blur, occlusion, make up, illumination, expression, and pose.
 Ideal for headshot photography.
+Instructions below are written for use with Google Colab for running models using their pre-existing libraries of Tensorflow, Keras, Matplotlib, Numpy, and OpenCV.

 # Prerequisites
 - Linux OS
 - Python 3
-- Pandas Library
+- Pandas Library (Local- to run annotations_parser.py)

 # Model Training
 Complete information on the WFLW dataset can be found at https://wywu.github.io/projects/LAB/WFLW.html